chmp/cargo-wop/Readme.md

   `build-debug` and `run-debug` commands.
 - `install`: no manifest path is added, but the `--path` argument to the manifest directory

+Custom commands:

+- `exec` execute the command after the source inside the manifest directory
+- `manifest`: print out the generated manifest

 ## Specifying dependencies